n4wf3l/Interschool-VA/README.md

 The administrator is the one who initiates the championship by pressing the button to generate the schedule.
 At the end of each season, the administrator can reset the database for a fresh start to a new championship season.

+In the future, the student services STUVO and Enigma (student association of Campus Kaai in Anderlecht) are open to collaboration if this project is to be organized.

 ## Installation
  - Clone the project on your IDE
  - Open your terminal